eladushiki/lfvddp/README.md

 To submit SGE jobs to the WIS cluster, you should install slurm.
 The [specific isntallation command](https://command-not-found.com/qsub) depends on your OS.

+# Project configuration
+## ATLAS Cluster SSH connection

+This might be a tricky part.
+There is adifferent way to connect to the cluster, whether you're inside WIS_Secure wifi or outside the institute using a VPN.

+Starting form the simple part - if you're in the institute you should be able to SSH seamlessly to the cluster using your username and password, after creating one OFC.
+Contact lcg-managers@weizmann.ac.il for help on this (or any cluster related issue).

+There is a more complex procedure if you're using a VPN, which requires you to use a proxy jump, as of the time of writing this.
+You can contact Elad to save time on configuring this.

+Be sure to use different configuration files (explained below) for each case.

 # Usage and Expansion Explanation
 ## Everyting runs in a context